HelloCuriosity/android-app/README.md

 ## Project Level Quality Gate

+### LeakCanary
+[LeakCanary](https://square.github.io/leakcanary/) is a memory leak detection library for Android.

 ### Pre-push checks
-You can enable pre-push hooks by running: `./gradlew tasks` You can add or remove checks by updating the `pre-push` target in the [makefile](Makefile).
+You can enable pre-push hooks by running: `./gradlew installGitHooks` You can add or remove checks by updating the `pre-push` target in the [makefile](Makefile).
 The following checks are enabled per default:
 - linting
 - kotlinter